ElaraLang/elara-go/specification.md

 - Algebraic Data Type
 - Record Type

+#### 2.9.1 - Alias Types

+Alias types are simply named aliases for another type.
+They can be used to add names to more complex type expressions.

+They are written as `type alias = subject` where `alias` is a valid Type Identifier, and `subject` is some valid Type Expression (see Section 2.10)

 ### 2.10 - Type Expressions

 A type expression is some combination of types and constraints that forms an expression that describes